duckwork/autocento/src/README.txt

 * [Stark raving](table_contents.html)
 * [Buildings out of air](art.html)

-as well as added new poems, written quite recently.
+as well as added new articles, written quite recently.
 As I've compiled them into this project, I've linked them together based on common images or language, moving back and forth through time.
 This should give the reader a fair idea of what my head looks like on the inside.